 Ron Lieber: We’ve already mentioned him, the Your Money columnist for the New York Times.

-Helaine Olen: Olen, now a Washington Post contributor, literally wrote the book on why people should be suspicious of the personal financial guru industry – Pound Foolish: Exposing the Dark Side of the Personal Finance Industry.
+Helaine Olen: Olen, a Washington Post contributor, wrote the book on why people should be suspicious of the personal financial guru industry – Pound Foolish: Exposing the Dark Side of the Personal Finance Industry.